|

 let-7 (Hutvagner 2002), providing further evidence that miRNAs are indeed

+associated with RISC in cells.
 Plant miRNAs differ from animal miRNAs in that many plant miRNAs have perfect

 homology to their target mRNAs, and they act through the RNAi pathway to cause